PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 Before discussing at length all aspects of this package, both its usage and implementation, we start with a short tutorial to sketch the main capabilities.
-Thereto, we start by loading TensorXD.jl
+Thereto, we start by loading TensorLabXD.jl

 ```@repl tutorial
-using TensorXD
+using TensorLabXD
 ```

 ## Cartesian tensors

-The most important objects in TensorXD.jl are tensors, which we now create with random normally distributed entries in the following manner
+The most important objects in TensorLabXD.jl are tensors, which we now create with random normally distributed entries in the following manner
 ```@repl tutorial
 A = Tensor(randn, ℝ^3 ⊗ ℝ^2 ⊗ ℝ^4)